ElliotOlbright/Relational_Rails/README.md

 ## Features

 From the main page, the user will be able to navigate through either *Car Dealerships* and their *Cars*, or *Grocery Stores* and their *Groceries*.
+The user can easily access, manipulate, and sort information within the database via the bright and colorful interface.

 ## Database Schema
 [![Screen-Shot-2021-07-14-at-8-05-03-PM.png](https://i.postimg.cc/qv7KYrC9/Screen-Shot-2021-07-14-at-8-05-03-PM.png)](https://postimg.cc/PPBNpBy4)